-The second half of the redevelopment project is already underway and will be completed in spring 2019.
+The second half of the redevelopment project is already underway and will be completed in late spring 2019.

 When will the Swanston Street entrance and ground floor spaces re-open?

-The Swanston Street entrance, revitalised ground floor spaces and The Ian Potter Queen’s Hall will reopen in spring 2019.
+The Swanston Street entrance, revitalised ground floor spaces and The Ian Potter Queen’s Hall will reopen in late spring 2019.